A Life Less Plastic: Better Food’s journey

 While we work towards some bigger packaging-free goals, this is where we currently are:

-– Our cafés are not Soil Association certified (instead, they have Organic Served Here awards, which focus on ingredients only), so different rules apply.
-This means we can use Vegware to package all our take-aways.
+Our cafés are not Soil Association certified (instead, they have Organic Served Here awards, which focus on ingredients), so different rules apply.
+This means we can use Vegware to package all our takeaways.
 They use biological materials, including Natureflex bio-films from FSC wood pulp and corn-based ‘plastic’ that can compost within 12 weeks, but doesn’t meet Soil Association standards (see ‘Soil Association standards’, above).
+Vegware isn’t currently a perfect solution, but we’re using it for the time being, as explained here.

 - All our stores have free filtered water, ambient, cold and fizzy.
 Just pop in for a quick glug, or refill your water bottle.
 No purchase necessary, though we have glass bottles you can buy and take away with you for future free refills.

-– As well as free boxes, you can buy bags for life.
-You can pay 10p for a Soil Association-approved biodegradable /recycled plastic bag as well, as there are times when that’s a useful option.
+- As well as free boxes, you can buy bags for life.
+You can pay 10p for a recycled plastic bag as well, as there are times when that’s a useful option.

 - Where possible, we’re moving away from selling fresh produce in single-use plastic bags and nets.
 It doesn’t work for everything, but you’ll notice apples, for example, are now loose, with paper bags available for you to select your own.

-– …refillable wine.
-Excellent quality organic, biodynamic and ‘low intervention’ wine from More Wine, brought to you with the specific aim of reducing, reusing and recycling packaging.
+- All our stores sell refillable wine.
+Excellent quality ‘low intervention’ wine from More Wine, brought to you with the specific aim of reducing, reusing and recycling packaging.

 Health and bodycare